 Four encaustic cement tile designs from the Villa Lagoon Tile Collection...
-Some shown with border tiles, others not.
+Three of the four are exclusive patterns.

-Look to Villa Lagoon Tile for Encaustic Cement Tiles.
-The patterned mosaic tiles create fanciful floors and the tranquil solids bring back the old world charm of satin finish encaustic cement tile floors.
+Look to Villa Lagoon Tile for Encaustic Cement Tile.
+The patterned mosaic tiles create fanciful floors and the tranquil solids.
+Bring back the old world charm of satin finish encaustic cement tile floors.
 Also Antique cement tile reproduction in USA.
-You can also learn more about the history of cement tile, and reproduction projects on our encaustic cement tile reproduction page.
+You can learn more about the history of cement tile, and reproduction projects on our encaustic cement tile reproduction page.

 Here you will fine the information on Encaustic Cement Tiles also called cement tiles, hydraulic floor tile, encaustic tiles, hidraulico, hydraulic tiles, ladrilhos hidráulicos, carreaux de ciments, Spanish mission tiles, mosaics de pasta, redondo tile, rajoles hidràuliques, baldosas hidráulicas, pasta potosi, hidraulicos antiguos, ladrilho de água, baldosas decoradas, mosaico hidraulico, mosaicos hidralicos, hidráulicas de cemento...and Tile Floor tile Layout Programs Online all gathered whilst researching this amazing floorcovering for use in our own hurricane-proof home.

 After much consideration and research, I have decided that the best possible floors for this house are the old-fashioned Encaustic Cement Tiles.
 These durable, strong, colorful, patterned tiles have long been used around the world.
 They were manufactured in the States up thru the 30's and 40's and have been used in stately homes especially in California and Florida.
+So many cement tiles were imported from Cuba that down in South Florida they are called "Cuban Tile" .
 Worldwide, the terms that are used to describe this type of concrete tiles vary by region.
 Terms include: Cement Tiles, Hydraulic Floor Tile, Encaustic Tiles, Hidraulico, Hydraulic Tiles, Ladrilhos Hidráulicos, Ladril, Carreaux de Ciments, Spanish Mission Tile, redondo tile, Rajoles hidràuliques.
 Baldosas hidráulicas, Baldosa Hidraulica, Pasta Potosi Tile, mosaico calcareo and site surfacing product depending on the language and the country.
 They are still manufactured in many countries (See Below).

-These classic tiles are still made outside the U.S. I have found evidence of plants existing and producing floor and wall tile in Brazil, Mexico, Spain, Dominican Republic, Turkey, Nicaragua and many other places.
+These classic tiles are still made outside the U.S. I have found evidence of workshops producing floor and wall tile in Brazil, Mexico, Spain, Dominican Republic, Turkey, Nicaragua and many other places.
 We have decided to order our tile from Villa Lagoon Tile.
-I prefer to conduct business in English as my foreign language skills are infantile :o)
+I prefer to conduct business in English as my foreign language skills are pretty limited.

 It has never been possible to create an industrialized product that can substitute this handmade tile.
 The variety of colors, the matt finish and the soft silky texture are characteristics that make this tile absolutely unique.
 It is very important to note that no two tiles are exactly alike.

-The tilemaker creates a three part layered stack in a (usually) square mold.
+The tile maker creates a three part layered stack in a (usually) square mold.
 A sectioned pattern die is placed in the bottom of the open mold.
-Manufacturers put the color in the various sections first and them back the tile with other layers of cement products.
+Manufacturers put the color in the various sections first and then back the tile with other layers of cement products.
 The liquid color material is composed of ground marble dust, fine white Portland cement, and natural earth pigment.
 The stacked concrete tile layers are pressed using a hydraulic press and then removed from the mold.
-Generally the biscuit-like tiles are placed in a rack and submerged in water to allow the correct moisture necessary for the chemical reaction in concrete.
-The tiles are removed from the water, allowed to dry and stacked and allowed to age for some period of time for curing to achieve adequate hardness before shipment.
+Generally the biscuit-like tiles are placed in a rack and submerged in water to allow the correct moisture necessary for the chemical reaction necessary to turn the tile into concrete.
+The tiles are removed from the water, allowed to dry and then stacked and allowed to age for some period of time for curing to achieve adequate hardness before shipment.

-The end result is a tile that is about 3/4 inch thick and quite heavy.
-One side is a concrete and another side is a mosaic type design.
+The end result is a tile that is usually about 5/8 inch thick (16mm) and quite heavy.
+One side is plain concrete and another side is a colorful tile.

-The design layer is ¼" thick, giving the tile a great surface life, able to withstand all weather conditions and decades of traffic.
+The design layer is about 3 to 4 mm thick, giving the tile a great surface life, able to withstand all weather conditions and decades of traffic.
 Encaustic cement tiles can be found in many historic homes and public buildings throughout the world.
-Traditional cement tile is often used as ornamental motifs similar to carpets, bordered rubs, tapestries or mosaics.
+Traditional cement tile is often used as ornamental motifs similar to carpets, bordered rugs, tapestries or mosaics.

 Encaustic cement is flooring with character, of great quality, outstanding for its clear, bright finishes, excellent ageing process, elegance and nobility.

-This photo of cement tiles is one I took on a rooftop terrace at Casa Batlló in Barcelona, Spain.
+This photo of roof tiles is one I took on a terrace at Casa Batlló in Barcelona, Spain.
 Casa Batlló is a private residence designed by Gaudi.
 It was built in the year 1877 and remodeled in the years 1905–1907.
-Look how well the cement tile has endured, even outside of a rooftop terrace, fully exposed to the elements.
+Look how well the tile has endured, even outside of a rooftop terrace, fully exposed to the elements.

 This lively floor of mixed encaustic cement tile in the High Road House Hotel in the U.K. which designer Ilse Crawford calls a modern interpretation of brasserie tile.
 Order Patchwork Tile for USA, Canada & Caribbean or order Patchwork tile for the UK & Europe